DENTAL AMALGAM REMOVAL

 What is the safest way to remove dental amalgam fillings?

-Because if Mercury’s high toxicity – many layers of protection are needed to safely remove the silver fillings.
+Because of Mercury’s high toxicity – many layers of protection are needed to safely remove the silver fillings.

-At Dr. Roze & Associates dental clinic, wee have researched the best practices around the world and have adopted the SMART protocol designed by IAOMT (The International Academy of Oral Medicine and Toxicology).
+At DR. ROZE BIOHEALTH CLINICS, we have researched the best practices around the world and have adopted the SMART protocol designed by IAOMT (The International Academy of Oral Medicine and Toxicology).

 The special protection measures of the SMART protocol have all been adopted by Dr. Roze & Associates with extreme care and attention to detail: